 In authentication, we usually think of claims as assertions about a user, as asserted by the Identity Provider.

 Its an assertionClaims are assertions - they allow the application to trust attributes about a user.

 A claim can be made in plain text.

 - “Tom likes baseball,” states Oliver.

 - “Lisa is the newest member of the accounting team,” Jan asserts.

-- "Curity states that Resource Owner has this list of attributes."
+- “Curity states that the Resource Owner has this list of attributes.”

 On the technical level, the value in a claim can be anything - a string, a dictionary, a list, a simple boolean or anything else.
-Of course, if you want to use something very strange, you need to make sure that, whatever it is, also is manageable by any application that needs to handle it.
+Of course if you want to use something very unusual, you need to make sure that it can be managed by any application that needs to handle it.